r3v/r3vbot/README.md

 * Various toys, like !dice 3d6, !magic8ball, !groucho etc.
 * SSL connection
 * Move settings into a separate config file
-* Restrict certain commands to a list of people
+* Restrict certain commands to a list of people (not just owner)
 * Logfile to record certain bot interactions

 Full details on bugs and planned features is available on GitHub: